Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Sun Moon Lake can be fairly chilly in winter, but when the sky is clear (which is more likely in that part of Taiwan in winter), it is every bit as beautiful.
 Make sure to check out the Sun Moon Lake Pass deals before you go.
 Meanwhile, visiting Alishan in frosty winter can be quite the experience, just make sure to dress in full winter gear.

 The perfect antidote to cool weather in Taiwan is the country’s many hot springs.
-Some of the best ones include Jiaoxi Hot Spring in Yilan, Jianshi Hot Spring in Hsinchu, Ruisui Hot Spring in Hualien, Zhiben Hot Spring in Taitung, and Guanziling Mud Hot Spring in Tainan.
+Some of the best ones include Jiaoxi Hot Spring in Yilan, Jianshi Hot Spring in Hsinchu, Tai’an Hot Spring in Miaoli, Ruisui Hot Spring in Hualien, Zhiben Hot Spring in Taitung, and Guanziling Mud Hot Spring in Tainan.

-If you want to completely avoid the cold, wet weather in Northern Taiwan, then head to the far south, such as Dulan in Taitung, Kenting National Park in Pingtung (where the weather can still be warm enough for the beach), or to Kaohsiung and Tainan (where “winter” means pleasantly warm days).
+If you want to completely avoid the cold, wet weather in Northern Taiwan, then head to the far south, such as Dulan in Taitung, Foguangshan Monastery in Kaohsiung, Kenting National Park in Pingtung (where the weather can still be warm enough for the beach), or to Kaohsiung and Tainan (where “winter” means pleasantly warm days).

-Winter is also a fine time for exploring the culinary and artistic attractions of Taichung, including famous Rainbow Village.
-It can be borderline chilly, but at least there’s less of a chance of rain than in Taipei.
+Winter is also a fine time for exploring the culinary and artistic attractions of Taichung, including famous Rainbow Village (but not this year – Rainbow Village is closed in 2022, and not expected to reopen until early 2023).